putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

         - ie What is the bottleneck. network, disk, individual calls
         - Monitoring/stats to identify slow points.
         - Big O for some parts???
+    - Using a profiler to identify long-running methods....
+    - Write tests and benchmarks and use logging.

 ### Follow up Question to create a System
 Make this into a system.
 So this sales manager is happy, but the others want the same and they move around the country a lot.